 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-Advantages of the Sony Alpha A6300:
+Reasons to prefer the Sony Alpha A6300: